turingschool/curriculum/source/projects/rush_hour.md

 2.) send a cUrl request from our terminal to the correct endpoint.

-For this extension, write some JavaScript/AJAX that you can give a client to embed in their site that will automate sending the PayloadRequest for a specific page from the client's site to your app.
+For this extension, write some JavaScript/AJAX that you can give a client to embed in their site that will automate sending the Payload for a specific page from the client's site to your app.

 ### Deleting Account